Ashutosh-Badave/2.UAV_Motion_Planning/writeup_template.md

 Grid goal position is modified to accept longitude, latitude , then it converts into local and adds to offsets to find local goal position.

 #### 5. Modify A* to include diagonal motion (or replace A* altogether)
-Minimal requirement here is to modify the code in planning_utils() to update the A* implementation to include diagonal motions on the grid that have a cost of sqrt(2), but more creative solutions are welcome.
-Explain the code you used to accomplish this step.
+Actions and valid action functions are updated to do the diagonal movements. diagonal movements will be having both values (-1 or 1, not 0).
+They are added with cost of sqrt(2).
+And to check validity of these actions, both side conditions are applied to them.

 #### 6. Cull waypoints
 For this step you can use a collinearity test or ray tracing method like Bresenham.
 The idea is simply to prune your path of unnecessary waypoints.
 Explain the code you used to accomplish this step.